D&D Accessories: Pirate Treasure for Gaming on the High Seas

 Pirates should be synonymous with D&D. The time period, the adventure, the treasure, the ability to be a roving freelancer-slash-criminal.
 It feels like people are hesitant to take their adventures to the high seas, but there are some great monsters out there.
 So let’s all grab this treasure and join a pirate crew.

-1. Pirate Ship Dice
+1. Pirate Dice

 2. Raft

-If you’re adventuring on the ocean, having to get on the rickety looking raft probably doesn’t mean anything good has just happened.
+If you’re adventuring on the ocean, having to get on the rickety-looking raft probably doesn’t mean anything good has just happened.
 But if you’re playing Dungeons and Dragons your dungeon master is most likely counting on it.
-Whether you’re escaping something worse or taking a small party to shore, your party has a few reasons to add a raft to the mini shelf.
+Whether you’re escaping something worse or taking a small party to shore, your party has a few reasons to add a raft to the mini-shelf.
 I’m sure your character won’t need it for anything terrifying in the future.
 Probably.

 3. Ghosts Of Saltmarsh

-4. Sea Monster Dice
+4. Sea Skull Dice

 5. Pirate Minis